Stabilizing the unstable output of persistent homology computations: Theory: Stability from convolutions

-After choosing a family of kernels, such as the Gaussian kernels $K_{\alpha}$ described in Section~\ref{sec:gaussian}, the most important choice in implementing the method described here is the choice of bandwidth $\alpha$.
+After choosing a family of kernels, such as the Gaussian kernels $K_{\alpha}$ described in Section~\ref{sec:kernels}, the most important choice in implementing the method described here is the choice of bandwidth $\alpha$.

 Choosing the amount of smoothing is a well-studied problem in nonparametric regression, where increasing the bandwidth decreases the estimation variance, but increases the squared bias.
 Both of these terms contribute to the error.
 A bandwidth which optimizes this trade-off may be estimated using cross-validation.

-Our situation is somewhat different and a proper understanding of this problem requires analysis that goes beyond the scope of the present paper.
+A proper understanding of this problem in our situation requires analysis that goes beyond the scope of the present paper.

-However, we offer some suggestions for the choice of bandwidth.
+However, we offer some heuristics for the choice of bandwidth.
 First, it may be chosen to obtain a desired amount of smoothness of $h*K_{\alpha}$.
 For example, we may want $h*K_{\alpha}$ to be $1$-Lipschitz.
-Second, it seems reasonable to choose the bandwidth to be (at least) equal the level of estimated noise of the input data.
+Second, it seems reasonable to choose the bandwidth to (at least) equal the level of estimated noise of the input data.
 One may combine these two to find the minimum bandwidth that satisfies both requirements.